OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-07.md

 The priest who presents a burnt offering for anyone shall have the hide of the burnt offering for himself.

 ## Leviticus 7:9
-Every grain offering baked in an oven or cooked in a pan or on a griddle belongs to the priest who offers it.
+Every grain offering baked in an oven or cooked in a pan or on a griddle is for the priest who offers it.

 ## Leviticus 7:10
 Every grain offering, whether mixed with oil or dry, belongs equally to all the sons of Aaron.

 ## Leviticus 7:11
-‘These are the instructions for the sacrifice of peace offerings that one may present to the Lord:
+‘These are the guidelines for the sacrifice of peace offerings that one may present to the Lord:

 ## Leviticus 7:12
 If he offers it as a thanksgiving, then along with the sacrifice of thanksgiving he shall offer unleavened cakes mixed with oil, unleavened wafers spread with oil, and cakes of fine flour well-kneaded and mixed with oil.